Guseyn/simple-oauth-app/README.md

 2. Google OAuth
 2. GitHub OAuth

-All these types are synchronized, so you can everytime choose different way to sign in your profile.
+All these types are synchronized by email, so you can everytime choose different way to sign in your profile.

 ## Screenshots